Delas Frères Hermitage Domaine des Tourettes

 Winemaking

 The soils are a combination of granite with alluvial quaternary delta deposits, and Pliocene marl.
 The vineyards are south-facing and are protected from the north winds.
 The slopes are well exposed to the sun.
 The estate’s vineyards are all harvested by hand when the grapes achieve optimal maturity.
 Vinification takes place in traditional, open-topped concrete tanks following two days of skin contact at cool temperatures.
 Maceration continues at controlled temperatures between 82°F and 86°F. Cap punching and pumping over take place daily for about 10 days.
 The total fermentation and maceration period is about 20 days.
-After devatting and pressing the skins, maturation is carried out in French oak barrels (one-third new) for 18 to 20 months.
+After devatting and pressing the skins, maturation is carried out in French oak barrels (one quarter of which are new) for 18 months and an additional two months in stainless vats.

 In each vintage, the notes of wood are the result of precise and variable proportion between new barrels and barrels which have already held one wine, and it is adapted according to each vintage tannic and tasting characteristics.